ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 - fewer relapses and perhaps better outcome have been described with the combination of GC+CYC [Salvarani, 2015]

-- in patients with a more severe course, prefer combination therapy from the start + initial IV bolus of GC [Beuker, 2018]
+- for patients with a more severe course combination therapy from the start + initial IV bolus of GC is preferred [Beuker, 2018]

-- concomitant gastric protection and monitoring of adverse events are necessary
+- concomitant gastric protection and monitoring for adverse events are necessary

 - induction of remission should last 2-4 months [Beuker, 2018]